Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths

 \section{Testing different ISM models}

-In this section we investigate the effects on our simulation results when adopting i) a shallower GMC mass spectrum slope of $\beta=1.5$, ii) a steeper GMC density profile, i.e., a Plummer profile exponent of $-7/2$, and iii) GMC model grid that includes a the external cloud pressure, \Pe, as a fourth parameter, In order to carry out option iii), the GMC model grid was produced for pressures of $\Pe/k_{\rm B} = 10^{4}\,{\rm cm^{-3}\,K}$ (default), $10^{5.5}\,{\rm cm^{-3}\,K}$ and $10^{6.5}\,{\rm cm^{-3}\,K}$, allowing for a look-up table of CO SLEDs in (\g0, $m_{\rm GMC}$, \Z, \Pe) parameter space.
-We examine the effects that options i)-iii) have on the global CO SLED of galaxy G2 (Figure \ref{CO_sled_ism}) and how combinations of option i) and ii) change the values of the global CO-to-H$_2$ conversion factor (Table \ref{acot}).
-Also, we show the impact changes ii) and iii) have on the CO SLEDs of the individual GMC grid models in Figures \ref{apD5} and \ref{apD6}.
+In this section we investigate the effects on our simulation results when adopting i) a more top-heavy GMC mass spectrum with a slope of $\beta=1.5$, ii) a steeper GMC density profile, i.e., a Plummer profile exponent of $-7/2$, and iii) a GMC model grid that includes \Pe as a fourth parameter.
+In order to carry out option iii), the GMC model grid was produced for $\Pe/k_{\rm B} = 10^{4}\,{\rm cm^{-3}\,K}$ (default), $10^{5.5}\,{\rm cm^{-3}\,K}$ and $10^{6.5}\,{\rm cm^{-3}\,K}$, allowing for a look-up table of CO SLEDs in (\g0, $m_{\rm GMC}$, \Z, \Pe) parameter space.

+We examine the effects that options i)-iii) have on the global CO SLED of galaxy G2 (Figure \ref{CO_sled_ism}) and how combinations of option i) and ii) change the values of the global CO-to-H$_2$ conversion factor for all three simulated galaxies (Table \ref{aCOt}).
+Also, we show the impact that changes ii) and iii) have on the CO SLEDs of the individual GMC grid models in Figures \ref{apD5} and \ref{apD6}.